simonmichael/hledger_site/investments.md

 ## Realised capital gain

-Our dollar balance has increased, from $1000 to $1040, but somewhat magically, with no record of it in the journal.
+Our dollar balance has increased, from $1000 to $1040, but somewhat magically - there seems to be no transaction causing it.
 This seems like a bad sign.
 And indeed a full balance sheet including equity shows a non-zero total, confirming that the Accounting Equation has been disturbed: